Calendula infused oil is easy to make!

 This gentle, soothing, medicinal oil is perfect for any application that requires oil.
 It can be used alone or incorporated into massage blends, face serums, wound healing formulas, lip balms, healing salves and an everyday body butter.
 It can be rubbed into an infant’s scalp to help reduce cradle cap and used on the other end for diaper rash.
 It would be a wonderful addition in blends designed to heal bruises or sore, inflamed muscles.

 Step-by-Step Instructions for Making Calendula Infused Oil

-1. Place Calendula flowers in a clean, dry glass jar.
-If you are using fresh flowers, let them wilt for about 12 hours to remove the moisture.
+1. Place the Calendula flowers in a clean, dry quart-sized glass Mason jar.
+I always sterilize mine with vodka or alcohol before adding product.
+If you’re using fresh flowers, let them wilt for about 12 hours to remove the moisture.
 You definitely want them dry as moisture can make the oil become rancid.

-(Note: if you’re making this oil for commercial purposes, please wear gloves.)
+Important Note: if you’re making this oil for commercial purposes, wear sterile latex gloves.

 3. Cap the jar tightly, add a label with the date and contents.
 Keep in a sunny spot and turn it upside down or shake once a day.